CHESS AND YOUNG MINDS

 Are You Ready Grasshopper?: Shredder ♥♥♥♥♥ (SEAN’S CHOICE!)

-- This is my favourite chess app – thoroughly worth downloading.
+- This is my favorite chess app – thoroughly worth downloading.

 - See a ‘power meter’ showing who is winning.